-This test has the object of verifying that the echo canceller will remain converged for subscriberoriginated narrow-band signals after having converged on a wide-band signal.
+This test has the object of verifying that the echo canceller will remain converged for subscriber-originated narrow-band signals after having converged on a wideband signal.
 The residual echo level is measured before and after the application of a sinusoidal wave or a wave composed of two frequencies.

 The method consists of completely converging the echo canceller as in Test 2.
-The sequence of tones of Table 2 are then applied at R{in} .
-After the sequence is completed, the adaptation is inhibited and the residual echo is measured with the signal of test 2.
+The sequence of tones of Table 2 are then applied at $R{in}$ .
+After the sequence is completed, the adaptation is inhibited and the residual echo is measured with the signal of Test 2.
+The period of $\geq 1$ s allowed following the adaptation inhibit command should be applied.
 The NLP should be disabled.

-The echo canceller is fully converged as in test 2 for all values of ERL ≥ 6 dB, and echo path delay $t_d \le \Delta$ ms. Once chosen, the echo path remains the same throughout the test.
-The sequence of tones of Table 2 (with the higher frequency 2 dB higher than the lower frequency for the dual tone combinations) is then applied for 5 s each to R{in} such that $L{\text{Rin}} \ge -30$ dBm0 and ≤ 0 dBm0.
+The echo canceller is fully converged as in Test 2 for all values of ERL $\geq$ 6 dB, and echo path delay $t_d \leq \Delta$ ms. Once chosen, the echo path remains the same throughout the test.
+The sequence of tones of Table 2 (with the higher frequency 2 dB higher than the lower frequency for the dual tone combinations) is then applied for 5 s each to Rin such that $L{\rm Rin} \geq -30$ dBm0 and $\leq 0$ dBm0.
 After the application of the tone sequence, the adaptation is inhibited.
-Using the same signal as in Test No. 2 the measured residual echo should not degrade more than 10 dB from the requirements of Figure 11 of Test No. 2.
+Using the same signal as in Test No. 2, the measured residual echo should not degrade more than 10 dB from the requirements of Figure 11 of Test No. 2.
 The NLP is disabled for this test.
+The level measurement device of 6.4.1.2.1 should be used to measure the signal at Sout.